cs4241-20a/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the body, h1, h2, h3, p, and li selectors.
+- **Styled page with CSS**: Added rules for the body, h1, h2, h3, p, ui and img selectors.
     - All colors follow an Adobe Color Palette I created (see Design Achievements for details)
     - body -> added a background color for the webpage
     - h1 -> Bolded with a font weight of 700, underlined and centered the text, color change